scperkins/EJEHardenberg.github.io/public/writing/political/ecotopia.md

 American Indians is the path to sustained life for humanity.
 Balancing nature and humanity, with humanity as the care takers of the environment the ultimate goal in order for all to exist within their stable state.
-And this doctrine is pushed intot hem from the basemost level.
-Their education system teachs skills for survival as well as types and differences in flora and fauna.
-To the point that Weston states that 6 year olds cite off most of the indigenous plants and their uses with ease.
+And this doctrine is pushed into them from the basemost level.
+Their education system teachs skills for survival as well as types and differences in flora and fauna, involving hiking trips lasting days with their communities.
+Constructive criticism enables complaints at restaurants to be met with ridiculously cheerful results.
+And the people get along so well it reminds me of the 'Bright and Shiny' cult from _[Bubble Boy]_.
+The education system is so well done that Weston states that 6 year olds cite off most of the indigenous plants and their uses with ease.
 Weston is left looking like the uneducated American that he is when asked what his favorite tree is, and his response is: "Christmas